 Well, there are several blood markers doctors can test for to verify if indeed you do have rhabdo.
 Elevated levels of these are indicative of muscle damage and may point to rhabdomyolysis:

-- Creatine kinase (enzyme found in the skeletal muscles, the brain, and the heart)
+- Creatine kinase (an enzyme found in the skeletal muscles, the brain, and the heart)

 - Myoglobin in blood and urine

-- Potassium (essential mineral that may leak from injured bone and muscles)
+- Potassium (an essential mineral that may leak from injured bone and muscles)

 - Creatinine in blood and urine (by-product created by muscle typically removed from the body by the kidneys)